-The Articles of Confederation, created in 1777 and ratified in 1781 by the Continental Congress, was the first system of government for the United States.
-Its creation came in the midst of the war for independence, and was strongly influenced by the ongoing struggle against what many American colonists saw as a tyrannical government in Great Britain.
+The Articles of Confederation, created in 1777 and ratified in 1781 by the Continental Congress, established the first system of government for the United States.
+Created in the midst of the war for independence, the Articles were strongly influenced by the ongoing struggle against what many American colonists saw as a tyrannical government in England.
 Designed in part to preserve the independence of the newly formed states, the Articles placed strict limits on what the national government could do, including the power to tax and to create a national judiciary.
-Correcting the flaws in the Articles was the goal that led to the Constitutional Convention of 1787 and, ultimately, to the creation of the U.S. Constitution.
-This NPR story is about the national display, for the first time, of the original Articles at the National Archives in 2009.
-The story goes into the reasons why the Articles hadn’t been previously displayed, some of the historical context for its creation, and some of tits historical significance.
+The Constitutional Convention of 1787 aimed to improve upon the articles and ultimately led to the creation of the U.S. Constitution.
+Listen to hear about the first national display of the original Articles at the National Archives in 2009 and learn about the history of this foundational document.

 Story Length: 2:08

 Socrative users can import these questions using the following code: SOC-1234

 The United States Constitution is the basis of our laws and structures our government.
 It contains the founding principles of our nation.
 Since its creation in 1787, Americans have debated its full meaning, and worked to apply it to new situations that the Founders could never have imagined—certain that this 18th-century document is ready to tell us what to do in the 21st century.
 Any group trying to make change calls on the Constitution for backup.
 Listen to learn how the Tea Party is using the Constitution to back its political goals and challenge the Bill of Rights.